Iyad87/ghost-helm/README.md

 There are other repos which will help in automating the deployment of the whole infrastructure used for the website
 - [eks-tf](https://gitlab.com/nord-cloud-ghost/eks-tf) - Terraform(IaC) code base to deploy EKS cluster
 - [eks-addons](https://gitlab.com/nord-cloud-ghost/eks-addons) - Helm chart code base to deploy addons on EKS cluster for monitoring and visualising Ghost app and its environments
-#TODO:: Fix me with url
-- [ghost-infra]() - Terraform code base to deploy infra related to Ghost application
+- [ghost-infra](https://gitlab.com/nord-cloud-ghost/ghost-infra) - Terraform code base to deploy infra related to Ghost application

+##Assumptions
+- Terraform - v0.14.8
+- Kubectl
+- AWS Account
+- AWC CLI Configured with right credentials

 ## Infrastructure

+INSERT IMAGE for ARCHITECTURE

 To support development efforts three different environments (Dev, Staging, Prod) will be created in AWS and each environment mainly consists of the following:

 - VPC (with private and public subnet) - Networking